ganboing/sifive-trace-decoder/README.md

               (default).
 -srcbits=n:   The size in bits of the src field in the trace messages. n must 0 to 16.
 Setting srcbits to 0 disables
               multi-core. n > 0 enables multi-core.
 If the -srcbits=n switch is not used, srcbits is 0 by default.
--labels:      Treat labels as functions for source information and disassembly.
-On by default.
--nolables:    Do not use local labels as function names when returning source information or instruction location information.
 -analytics:   Compute and display detail level 1 trace analytics.
 -analytics=n: Specify the detail level for trace analytics display.
 N sets the level to either 0 (no analytics display)
               1 (sort system totals), or 2 (display analytics by core).